 “We are always looking for that next acquisition,” he said, adding he is hoping within the next five years to add another quality company to the Farmers Union Industries family.

 Anderson said taking on the role of president and CEO was an easy one, because of the people who continue to work for the company.

 “I am blessed with a great management team,” he said.
 “There are a lot of good people here with a lot of experience who have been doing their jobs for a long time.”

 The vision for the future is to continue to see the kind of growth that has made Farmers Union Industries financially sound and to continue to develop a strong base of employees.
 The challenge, he said, is going to be in finding the right people to replace those who are going to be retiring in the next few years.
 That he said is not necessarily different than what other companies are facing, but it does still present a challenge for the future.
 Making sure those employees have good jobs is important for the company to succeed, he added.

 Anderson said he recognizes as a commodities business much of what they do is driven by the market, but as he sees the company continuing to diversify he believes it can better withstand market volatility.

 “Our goal here in the end is to provide a return for our owners and stakeholders,” he said.
 “This is a good company.”

 Anderson, who has demonstrated community leadership as well is going to continue through the end of this year as chair of the Redwood County EDA and Redwood Area Development Corporation.
 He is also president of the local ATV club and is active at St. Michael’s Church and with the Knights of Columbus.
 He and his wife Kris live on a farm in rural Morgan and have seven children.

-Page 3 of 3 - Anderson has seen his goal accomplished, but now he has new ones and a new vision to take what is an already very successful company to the next level.
+Anderson has seen his goal accomplished, but now he has new ones and a new vision to take what is an already very successful company to the next level.